How to Save a Dying Plant: 6 Proven Steps to Revive It

 Most “dying” plants aren’t actually dead.
 They’re just stressed.
 And with the right diagnosis and a few simple fixes, you can bring them back.

-First, check if there’s still life: Scratch the stem—if it’s green inside, your plant can recover.
+Quick Answer: how to save a dying plant.
+First, check if there’s still life: scratch the stem — if it’s green inside, your plant can recover.
 Then diagnose the problem: soft, yellow leaves usually mean overwatering; dry, crispy leaves mean underwatering.

 Step 1: Check If Your Plant Can Still Be Saved